Movement of Cesium/Strontium Capsules to Dry Storage

 Tank Waste Treatment

 The Hanford Communities believe that removing waste from the tanks, stabilizing and immobilizing the material, and putting it into safe storage to reduce risk must continue to be a high priority for the cleanup effort.
-The tanks are aged and there is a possibility that there could be another leak in a Double Shell Tank (DST) that could significantly impact available tank space.
+The tanks are aged, and there is a possibility that there could be another leak in a Double Shell Tank (DST) that could significantly impact available tank space.
 It is also imperative that the Tank Farms are prepared to safely and reliably deliver waste feed to the WTP.
-Great progress is being made at WTP with commissioning and the transition to start-up of the Direct Feed Low Activity Waste Facility (DFLAW) and we support initiatives such as the Tank-Side Cesium Removal System (TSCR) that will aid in addressing the tank waste issues and prevent unnecessary spending to construct new tanks.
+Great progress is being made at WTP with commissioning and the transition to start-up of the Direct Feed Low Activity Waste Facility (DFLAW).
+Successful operations of the Tank-Side Cesium Removal (TSCR) system will also aid in addressing the tank waste issues and prevent unnecessary spending to construct new tanks.
+We encourage DOE to acquire additional modular systems like TSCR instead of proceeding with new large capital facilities that require substantial budgets and long schedules to construct, commission and eventually decommission.
+TSCR units have been shown to be cost effective and reliable.
+Multiple units will enable consistent feed to both DFLAW and to parallel, out of state, disposal pathways.

 River Corridor

-The Hanford Communities believe it is critical for DOE to remediate the radiological waste site underneath the 324 Building as quickly as possible given its close proximity to the Columbia River and the City of Richland.
-Continued efforts to monitor and remediate contaminant plumes must also be a priority.
+The Hanford Communities believe it is critical for DOE to remediate the radiological waste site underneath the 324 Building and continue remediation efforts in the 100 K Area as quickly as possible given their close proximity to the Columbia River and/or the City of Richland.
+DOE should issue a schedule for the public to monitor progress on measurable activities to accomplish this work.

 Legacy Facilities, High Risk Mitigation